kvkpraneeth/turtlebot/README.md

 - ROS1 : mapping
     - Description: An attempt to interface SLAM with the wrapper previously built with ROS and Astra Camera.
-    - Status: In Progress; tf setup and tuning left out.
+    - Status: Tuning of Gmapping.

 - ROS1 : shepherd
     - Description: Robot follows robot using Fiducial markers; Two turtlebots in reality and ROS1 Noetic without any communication b/w them.
 Initial attempt at basic swarm behavioural algorithms